 The focus is on the most painful, the most moving.
 The very young who shouldn’t have gone, boys doing men’s bidding.
 And the old, those who despite having a get out of jail free card, went to desperate measures to go and do their bit whatever that bit was supposed to be.
 Then there’s those who were shot at dawn, up there with the saddest of sights of all is a man who was tied to a post and executed for not being adequately equipped to work out whether flight was better or worse than fight.
 A fear of dying leading to the sharp retort of death the ignominy of being desptached by your own side, poor bastards scattered across the old lines like chaff, from tiny outliers behind the lines in hidden corners of commune cemeteries, to massed ranks of those despatched by firing squad at Poperinghe, buried on together on the edge of town.

 Dartmoor Cemetery is almost lost because of where it is, yet it actually sits just off a main road on a side road that you take to get to the Norfolk Cemetery at Becourt.
 I’ve passed it repeatedly on trips and never stopped for some reason.
 It’s not unlike the Norfolk Cemetery where I always head early on to stare at the familiar Norfolk names; the Claxtons, Hewitts and Ponds.
-Dartmoor too has grown long against the road, stretched out beside the tarmac in the shelter of two low ridges, limited and protected by the geography, it’s name remembers another location, something it gained from the early inhabitants the Devonshires and their homesickness in 1916 they cluster together where these burial ground first grow in these villages of echoes, .
+Dartmoor too has grown long against the road, stretched out beside the tarmac in the shelter of two low ridges, limited and protected by the geography, it’s name remembers another location, something it gained from the early inhabitants the Devonshires and their homesickness in 1916, they cluster together where these burial ground first grow in these villages of echoes, .

 There are some famous graves in here: A Victoria Cross.
 Medals and bravery are always a good casual starting point.
 He’s James Miller, a man who ran back and forth between the lines with a message and a hole right through him, then died on his return having done the job.
 It also contains the oldest known combatant on the front; Henry Webber aged 68.
 There’s a deserter too, John Joseph Sweeney one of the Shot at dawn.
 Who ran away at Armentieres, and who can blame him.
 It’s difficult to not pat him on the cold stone shoulder for what it’s worth.
 I rather think I might do the same.
 He came from New Zealand for what, this?
-Our modern liberal outlook it’s so much easier to understand their fear, the mental health issue of PTSD and conflict.
+With our modern sensitities it’s so much easier to understand their fear, the mental health issue of PTSD and conflict.
 When I’m back then in my head I’ve occasionally thought I would myself have run from this nasty little game of luck, take a chance in a barn in a stolen farmers shirt.
 All the pain and death, the ghastly Hun across the way, ‘Leute wie uns wirklich’.
+I end up staring at Lall-Din, his name wrapped in script; a Muslim mule driver with the ammunition columns of the RHA, an unwitting consort to the power of a dying empire, he died on the 1st of September.
+There is no information on him, the final disrespect from colonisers, the establishments, using a willing workforce drawn by the possibility of freedom from the drudgery, the slavery of the empire, or of work, class, social standing or occupation, he is all but lost.

 The thing that drew me to Dartmoor was trying to understand.
 To draw a picture out of the worn and pixelated remains of their lives.
-Two men in particular.
-I am a father, I have children.
+Two men in particular – I am a father, I have children.
 I understand that thing, that deep genetic route of survival, the way most people would put their lives on the line to enable that connection and division to continue.
 There are men in here I want to meet, they both have the surname Lee.
 I looked them up before I crossed the channel.
 The internet repeatedly says ‘Look at these two, shocking isn’t it’.
 It’s hard to disagree, but it adds no flesh to the bones.
 There’s this vague hope when you stare at these things you might glimpse beyond that time-blurred scribbles on faded and sometimes burnt forms.

 It is so easy to dispense our grief in measured doses like a drug.
 Hammer in another cross for remembrance’s sake.
 Commemorate but don’t understand, don’t think or lift the corners and look beneath the Great War memes.
 And not actually look, just feel.
-So I tried to look harder.
+So I tried to look and feel harder.

 They are rather horrifyingly a father and son.
 Forty-four years old and nineteen.
 They lie next to each other over near the layers of small romanesque bricks in back wall.
 Their graves are tight together with two others who died in the same incident either side.
 Cars pass blindly behind them rising out of the valley.
 There are two dogs watching me, roaming in a garden pacing between bee hives, One is a flop-eared hunting hound his low reports ripping at me over a thick hedge from their position on the roof of a shed.
 They set off a chain of ever distant dogs across the valley, silencing the whisper of the stones.
 I kneel out of sight in front of George and Robert and they cease for a time.